Rough surf, but righting the ship

 2019 was also a monumental year for Goodman Commercial’s speaking engagements, communication pieces and press coverage.
 At times, our sector felt as if we were amid a storm of never-ending new or proposed government policies intended to fix the market.
 We stepped up by speaking to reporters, policy analysts, economists, builders, municipal politicians, apartment owners and other real-estate stakeholders in an effort to communicate the facts.

-Cynthia Jagger took the lead for Goodman Commercial as a highly sought-after expert discussing rental development, land use, government programs to encourage rental development, and commercial real estate in general.
-Cynthia’s speaking circuit included the Vancouver Real Estate Forum, Business in Vancouver (BIV) and the Urban Development Institute (UDI).
-In 2020, Mark Goodman will be speaking at the Western Canada Apartment Investment Conference on April 1st and Cynthia Jagger will be speaking at the Vancouver Real Estate Forum on March 31st.
+Mark Goodman took the lead for Goodman Commercial as a highly sought-after expert discussing rental development, land use, government programs to encourage rental development, and commercial real estate in general.
+Mark’s speaking circuit included the Vancouver Real Estate Forum, Business in Vancouver (BIV) and the Urban Development Institute (UDI).
+In 2020, Mark Goodman will be speaking at the Western Canada Apartment Investment Conference on April 1st.

 Most recently, we raised the alarm on a contentious issue in an article titled “Councilgate,” about a Council motion emerging from the Rental Incentives Review at the City of Vancouver.
 The motion instructed staff “to prepare a report for consideration for referral to public hearing” that would extend rental replacement requirements to C-2 zoned land.
 We argued that, if enacted, this would reduce the residual land value of these commercial properties and devalue the land, ironically doing the opposite of encouraging affordable rentals as intended.
 Yet even more alarming was the final piece of the motion put forward to instruct staff to review: